Fluid-X/core/docs/whitepaper.draft.md

 stake in the liquidity pool.
 However, profits are only realized once LP tokens are burned and the token assets withdrawn from the pair.
-There is also a concern of divergent (impermanent) loss, where the exchange rate divergence between the two token assets negatively imacts liquidity providers.
+There is also a concern of divergent (impermanent) loss, where the exchange rate divergence between the two token assets negatively impacts liquidity providers.

 ---